 Demand for our services is predominately influenced by the level of drilling and completion activity by E&P companies, which is driven largely by the current and anticipated profitability of developing oil and natural gas reserves.
-Crude oil prices have increased from their lows of \$26.21 per barrel ("Bbl") in early 2016 to \$49.09 per Bbl as of September 7, 2017 (based on the West Texas Intermediate Spot Oil Price, or "WTI"), but remain 54% lower than a high of \$107.26 per Bbl in June 2014.
-Natural gas prices have increased from their lows of \$1.64 per million British Thermal Units ("MMBtu") in early 2016 to \$2.98 per MMBtu as of September 7, 2017, but remain 63% lower than a high of \$8.15 per MMBtu in February 2014.
-Drilling and completion activity in the U.S. has increased significantly as commodity prices have generally increased, which we believe will correspond with increased demand for our services unless the decline in commodity prices that began in May 2017 persists.
+Crude oil prices have increased from their lows of \$26.21 per barrel ("Bbl") in early 2016 to \$50.78 per Bbl at the end of March 2017 (based on the West Texas Intermediate Spot Oil Price, or "WTI"), but remain

+53% lower than a high of \$107.26 per Bbl in June 2014.
+Natural gas prices have increased from their lows of \$1.64 per million British Thermal Units ("MMBtu") in early 2016 to \$3.19 per MMBtu at the end of March 2017, but remain 61% lower than a high of \$8.15 per MMBtu in February 2014.
+Drilling and completion activity in the U.S. has increased significantly as commodity prices have increased.

 We view the horizontal rig count as a reliable indicator of the overall level of demand for our services.
-According to Baker Hughes, horizontal rigs accounted for 84% of all total active rigs in the U.S. as of September 1, 2017, as compared to only 24% a decade earlier.
+According to Baker Hughes, horizontal rigs accounted for 84% of all total active rigs in the U.S. as of April 21, 2017, as compared to only 20% a decade earlier.
 Horizontal drilling allows E&P companies to drill wells with greater exposure to the economic payzone of a targeted formation, thus improving production.
 The advantages of horizontal drilling have increasingly led to greater demand for high-specification rigs that are more efficient in drilling shale oil and natural gas wells than older drilling rigs.
 Additionally, high-specification rigs which are capable of pad drilling operations have become more prevalent in North America and enable the operator to drill more wells per rig per year than older rigs.
 According to Spears & Associates, the average annual number of wells drilled per rig in the U.S. has risen from 24 in 2012 to 30 in 2016.
-We believe that the increase in horizontal rigs and increased demand for high-specification rigs will drive demand for our experienced directional drilling personnel and modern equipment.

 Completion of horizontal wells has evolved to require increasingly longer laterals and more hydraulic fracturing stages per horizontal well, which increase the exposure of the wellbore to the reservoir and improve production of the well.
 Hydraulic fracturing operations are conducted via a number of discrete stages along the lateral section of the wellbore.
 As wellbore lengths have increased, the number of hydraulic fracturing stages has continued to rise.
-According to Spears & Associates, from 2014 to 2016 the average number of stages per horizontal well increased from 26 stages per well to 35 stages per well, and is expected to further increase to an average of 48 stages per horizontal well in 2018.
+According to Spears & Associates, from 2014 to 2016 the average number of stages per horizontal well has increased from 28 stages per well to 35 stages per well, and is expected to further increase to an average of 47 stages per horizontal well in 2018.
 The market has also trended toward larger scale hydraulic fracturing operations, characterized by more hydraulic horsepower ("HHP") per well.
 This requires a greater number of hydraulic fracturing units per fleet to execute a completion job.
 These trends, along with the overall expected recovery of U.S. drilling and completion activity, favor continued growth of the hydraulic fracturing sector.
-Spears & Associates forecasts that U.S. demand for HHP is expected to increase more than 105% from the fourth quarter of 2016 to the fourth quarter of 2018.
-As a result, we expect demand for our pressure pumping services to expand, including needs for our hydraulic fracturing and actidizing services.
+Spears & Associates forecasts that U.S. demand for HHP is expected to increase more than 114% from the fourth quarter of 2016 to the fourth quarter of 2018.

 Demand for our pressure control services is expected to grow along with increases in drilling and completion activity and benefit from the increasing average age of producing oil and natural gas wells.
-According to Spears & Associates, more than 113,000 new horizontal wells have been drilled in the U.S. since 2011 and we believe that maintenance of these unconventional wells will drive demand for our rig-assisted snubbing, nitrogen and fluid pumping units.
+According to Spears & Associates, more than 90,000 new horizontal wells have been drilled in the U.S. since 2011 and we believe that maintenance of these unconventional wells will drive demand for our rig-assisted snubbing, nitrogen and fluid pumping units.